hotndy/beautiful-jekyll/projects/WideAngleSPP.md

 ---

 The challenge of super-resolving a low-resolution wide-angle image (WAL) based on another high-resolution  arrow angle reference (NAH) lies in the following aspects:
 - The dense correspondence betweent he WAL and the NAH.
 This part is essential for transfer of high resolution contents from NAH to WAL.
-We have some previous work on dense correspondence matching [1], which is highly relevent to this issue.
+We have some previous work on dense correspondence matching, which is highly relevent to this sub-problem.
 > Jie Chen, Junhui Hou, Yun Ni, and Lap-Pui.
 Chau, "Accurate Light Field Depth Estimation with Superpixel Regularization over Partially Occluded Regions,'' _IEEE Transactions on Image Processing_ **(IEEE TIP)**, vol. 27, no. 10, pp. 4889-4900, 2018. [[pdf](https://arxiv.org/abs/1708.01964)] [[code](https://github.com/hotndy/LFDepth_POBR)]

 - With a camera pose estimation that linkes the positions of the WAL and the NAH, we can use the grid postions as guide for super-resolution operations.
 This is highly similar to light field spatial super-resolution on which topic we have some prior research.